Home » Read & Learn » WordPress » WordPress Blocks 101 – The Basics

 • Plugin Specific Blocks

-The sidebar on the right of the screen contains tools and customization options for each block.
-Once you are on the Block panel, you can customize your block content even further.
+The sidebar on the right of the screen, when you are on a post or a page, contains tools and customization options for each block.
+Once you are on the Block panel, you can further customize the content of your block.

 Reusable Blocks

-Once you customize a block, you can save it as a reusable block you can add later.
+Now this is cool.
+Once you customize a block, you can save it as a reusable block that you can add later with just a click.

-Each block has its toolbar of options that will display above each block.
+Each block has its own toolbar of options, which will display above it.
 For example, here’s the paragraph toolbar:

 Paragraph block toolbar.